NakoTurtle/StarNote-Unofficial-Wiki/docs/tools.md

 #### **Other Eraser Options:**
 * **Size:**
 * **Scribble to Erase:** (1)
+    { .annotate }

+    1. Only available on android.
 * **Erase Highlighter Only:**
 * **Erase Tape Only:**
 * **Select Stroke:**